Strophox/tetro-tui/README.md

 - `TODO`s serve as important markers for issues/features that should be dealt with 'ASAP' or at least before releases.
 - Long-term `FIXME`s in the code base.
+- Due to fast development iterations, A lot of documentation might be missing or be outdated (including descriptions in this README).
 - General improvements to the tetrs engine:
   - Better API documentation (`cargo doc --open`).
   - Better implementation/code comments.